Cluster categories for marked surfaces: punctured case: Background on cluster categories for marked surfaces

 In particular, in such a triangulation, the folded side of each self-folded triangle connect a marked point in $\M$ and a puncture in $\P$.

-In an admissible triangulation $\T$, for an curve $\alpha\in\T$, let $\pi_\T(\alpha)$ be the curve defined as follows: if there is a self-folded ideal triangle in $\T$ such that $\alpha$ is its folded side (see Figure~\ref{fig:self-folded}), then $\pi_\T(\alpha)$ is its remaining side (i.e. $\beta$ in the figure); if there is no such triangle, set $\pi_\T(\alpha)=\alpha$.
-The associated quiver with potential $(Q_\T,W_\T)$ is given by the following data: \begin{itemize} \item the vertices of $Q_\T$ are labeled by the curves in $\T$; \item there is an arrow from $i$ to $j$ whenever there is a non-self-folded triangle in $\T$ having $\pi_\T(i)$ and $\pi_\T(j)$ as egdes with $\pi_\T(j)$ following $\pi_\T(i)$ in the clockwise orientation (which is induced by the orientation of $\surf$).
-For instance, the quiver for a triangle is shown in Figure~\ref{fig:first}. \item each subset $\{i,j,k\}$ of $\T$ with $\pi_\T(i)$, $\pi_\T(j)$, $\pi_\T(k)$ forming an interior non-self-folded triangle in $\T$ yields a unique 3-cycle up to cyclic permutation.
-The potential $W_{\T}$ is sum of all such 3-cycles. \end{itemize}
+In an admissible triangulation $\T$, for a curve $\alpha\in\T$, let $\pi_\T(\alpha)$ be the curve defined as follows: if $\alpha$ is the folded side of a self-folded triangle in $\T$ (see the left picture of Figure~\ref{fig:self-folded}), then $\pi_\T(\alpha)$ is the corresponding remaining side (i.e. $\beta$ in the left picture of Figure~\ref{fig:self-folded}); if there is no such triangle, set $\pi_\T(\alpha)=\alpha$.
+The associated quiver with potential $(Q_\T,W_\T)$ is given by the following data (see Figure~\ref{fig:first}): \begin{itemize} \item the vertices of $Q_\T$ are labeled by the curves in $\T$; \item there is an arrow from $i$ to $j$ whenever there is a non-self-folded triangle in $\T$ having $\pi_\T(i)$ and $\pi_\T(j)$ as edges with $\pi_\T(j)$ following $\pi_\T(i)$ in the clockwise orientation (which is induced by the orientation of $\surf$).
+For instance, the quiver for a non-self-folded triangle is shown in Figure~\ref{fig:first}. \item each subset $\{i,j,k\}$ of $\T$ with $\pi_\T(i)$, $\pi_\T(j)$, $\pi_\T(k)$ forming an interior non-self-folded triangle in $\T$ yields a unique 3-cycle up to cyclic permutation.
+The potential $W_{\T}$ is the sum of all such 3-cycles. \end{itemize}

 Then by Section~\ref{subsec:dg}, there is an associated cluster category, denoted by $\C(\T)$.